kuzudb/graph-rag/src/01_intro/README.md

-# Introduction to Graph RAG and Hybrid RAG
+# Introduction to Graph RAG

 In this intro notebook, we will build a simple vector + graph RAG pipeline using the following stack: